The London Gold Fix: Guide, Definition, and History

 Critics of the London Gold Fix

 There has been a long-standing question as to whether the Gold Fix is fairly established.
-The participating members of the Gold Fix are also among the biggest users of the gold fix.
+The participating members of the London Gold Fix are also among the biggest users of the gold fix.
 The Gold Fix is influenced by market-making banks who act as both the principle and the agent, trading gold on their customer’s behalf as well as their own.

 Good Delivery gold bar, the standard used in the London gold market